Niklan/contact_tools/README.md

 # Contact Tools

-This module is pack of tools for working with Drupal 8 core Conatact module forms.
+This module is pack of tools for working with Drupal 8 core Contact module forms.

 ## Table of contents: